Custodial death case: Forensic report confirms Salahuddin suffered 'physical torture'

 Read More: Judge appointed to probe Salahuddin’s death in police custody

-It may be noted here that the family of Salahuddin Ayubi, a suspected ATM thief who died in police custody, had not appeared before a judge carrying out a judicial inquiry into his custodial death.
+It is pertinent to note here that the family of Salahuddin, a suspected ATM thief who died in police custody, had not appeared before a judge carrying out a judicial inquiry into his custodial death.

 A lawyer, representing the parents of the deceased, had said on September 11 that they had rejected an autopsy report of their son and moved an application for the exhumation of the body for post-mortem afresh.

-Later, the investigation had restarted under a new Investigation Officer (IO) on September 12 as Deputy Inspector-General (DIG) Zulfikar Hameed was handed over the task of to proceed the probe.
+Later, the investigation had restarted under a new Investigation Officer (IO) on September 12 as Deputy Inspector-General (DIG) Zulfikar Hameed was handed over the task to proceed with the probe.